davidoram/beaker/docs/otel.md

     B6 -->|📤 Processed Data| C[🟢 New Relic Backend]
 ```

 As you can see the `otel-collector` provides a level of indirection, that gives us more control.
-For example if our API gets ver popular we might need to rate limit and sample the traces because it would cost too much to send them all.
+For example if our API gets **very** popular, we might need to rate limit and sample the traces because it would cost too much to send them all.

 This reminds us of a well known saying ["All problems in computer science can be solved by another level of indirection."](https://en.wikipedia.org/wiki/David_Wheeler_(computer_scientist)#Quotes).